Skip to content

 Git Gate and Security Modes

-The git gate is a host-side bare mirror of the upstream repository, managed by terok-sandbox.
-It serves two purposes depending on the project's security mode:
+The git gate is a host-side bare git repository managed by terok-sandbox.
+When a project has an upstream configured, the gate mirrors it; without one, it initialises as a remoteless bare repo the container can still push to.
+The gate serves two purposes depending on the project's security mode:

 • Online mode — performance accelerator for cloning (the gate is not used for security; containers talk to upstream directly)